Welcome to today's edition of the Rush 24-7 podcast.

 First, they have to decide whether or not we are offering our umbrella of protection, and then our enemies, our forces, the forces of opposition around the world can decide how far they're going to push.

-Now, what Putin's doing in Ukraine is essentially a new form of warfare or a twenty-first century version of the kind of subversion we saw during the Cold War.
+Now, what Putin's doing in Ukraine is essentially a new form of warfare or a 21st century version of the kind of subversion we saw during the Cold War.

-Um he said uh this is this is Kerry earlier the week.
+And he said, this is Kerry earlier the week.

 It may not have seemed so at the time, obviously, to great leaders, but it was easier then than it is today.